Pediatric Stethoscope: The Comprehensive Guide

 The stethoscope is a simple, yet enduring, basic medical device essential for the diagnosis of many diseases and conditions.

-The pediatric stethoscope is a simple adaption to this device designed for giving you the best acoustics when caring for infants and young children.
+The pediatric stethoscope is a simply an adapted stethoscope designed to give you the best acoustics when caring for infants and young children.

 While stethoscopes are pretty simple, all stethoscopes are not equal in durability, sensitivity, size, or function.